dewaka/dewaka.github.io/_posts/2020-10-02-fountain-pens.md

 ## Paper

 Fountain pens demands a certain qualities from paper to have a good writing experience.
-When it comes to paper, getting high quality gsm paper is probably a safe start even if we ignore many other factors which influence the writing quality with fountain pens.
+When it comes to paper, getting high quality gsm paper[^paper] is probably a safe start even if we ignore many other factors which influence the writing quality with fountain pens.
 Following are some of the popular notebooks among fountain pen users which I have also used in the past,